25th ANNUAL DIRECTORY OF MUSIC MAKERS

 Read Profile

 Music In the AfternoonThrough its “Music in the Afternoon” concert series, the Women’s Musical Club of Toronto (WMCT) presents chamber music concerts featuring musicians on the threshold of international recognition, as well as established artists and ensembles.
 Concerts are held Thursday afternoons at 1:30pm at Walter Hall, University of Toronto, Faculty of Music, Edward Johnson Building, 80 Queen’s Park.
-Pre-concert lectures are offered to all attendees at 12:15pm.
+Illuminating pre-concert lectures at 12:15pm are free to all concert-attendees.

 416-214-1660